neurocoglab/dwi-tracts/README.md

 `jupyter notebook`

-which will start the notebook.
+which will start the notebook in your web browser.
 You can then sequentially run the cells in the notebook.
 Use the `verbose` argument to most functions in order to get detailed console feedback.

 This also currently serves as a test function for the correct installation of the software.